 Few countries around the world rely on tourism more than Morocco, and latest estimates indicate the country’s tourism sector is the fourth worst off, globally due to covid-19.

 Morocco is currently concentrating on boosting domestic tourism, and encouraging Moroccans living abroad to visit.
 Long term residents, Moroccan nationals and their families are eligible to enter, and the country is actively promoting tourism to these groups.
 For everyone else, it’s wait and see.

-Accordingly, Namibia is quickly re-evaluating its border plans.
-The country originally planned to ban all outside flights until September 30th, but President Hage Gingob has changed tact, allowing select international visitors with immediate effect, during a trial period lasting until mid September.
+But Namibia is back, after quickly re-evaluating its border plans.
+The country originally planned to ban all outside flights until September 30th, but President Hage Gingob changed tact, allowing all previously eligible international visitors back into the country with immediate effect.

 Everybody loves Lagos and Abuja, and it might not actually be long before Nigeria lets you back in to visit.

 Nigeria’s airports currently remain closed to international travel and only nationals or residents are allowed to enters, but Hadi Sirika, Aviation Minister for Nigeria suggests international flights, with international visitors, will return in weeks, not months.

 For the immediate term, Nigeria is focusing efforts on boosting domestic and regional tourism, promoting opportunities for travel in the South, and Southeast of the country.